England's ODI issues after another series defeat: Fifth bowler, too much cricket and not enough 50-over action

 The opener's form has really dwindled since starring in that jaw-dropping Test series against India.

-He averaged 17.57 for Birmingham Phoenix in The Hundred and then made scores of five from eight, 14 from 33 and 31 from 33 vs South Africa.
+Duckett averaged 17.57 for Birmingham Phoenix in The Hundred and then made scores of five from eight, 14 from 33 and 31 from 33 versus South Africa.
 When he was bowled on the reverse sweep at Lord's, it felt like a mercy killing.

-You can play too little cricket - Bethell has probably done that this summer - but you can also play too much.
+You can play too little cricket - Bethell has probably done that this year - but you can also play too much.

 It looks the right call to rest Duckett and Smith for the T20 series and England finding the right balance (that word again) between giving players breaks and not weakening their white-ball cricket is going to be the challenge moving forward.